romilly/ollama-oracle/README.md

 Ollama Oracle is a Python-based tool that helps manage and extract information from academic papers using the Ollama platform.
 It automatically extracts titles and authors from PDF papers and stores this information in a SQLite database for easy reference.

+The name "Oracle" refers to the wisdom and knowledge-extraction capabilities of the Large Language Model, drawing on the ancient meaning of an oracle as a source of wisdom and insight.
+This project is not affiliated with or related to Oracle®, the database company.

 ## Features

 - Automatically extracts paper titles and authors from PDF files